Elections of the Island Councils

 Shortly after the elections, the principal/central electoral committee determines the results and the allocation of the seats.
 The results of the elections to the Island Councils are stored in the Electoral Council's election results database.

 The Island Council members of each island are appointed by that island's central electoral committee.
 Once it has been determined that a particular candidate was elected, the Island Council assesses whether this candidate may hold a seat as a member of the Island Council.
 In its assessment, the Council verifies whether the candidate meets the requirements for membership, and whether they do not perform any ancillary activities incompatible with being a member of the Island Council.
 This assessment is referred to as the examination of credentials.

-Simultaneously with the Island Council elections in the Caribbean part of the Netherlands, the European part of the Netherlands elects the members of the provincial councils and of the governing board of the Water Boards.
-Please refer to the pages on the elections to the provincial councils and the Water Board elections for further information on those elections.
+Simultaneously with the Island Council elections in the Caribbean part of the Netherlands, the European part of the Netherlands elects the members of the provincial councils and of the governing board of the Water authorities.
+Please refer to the pages on the elections to the provincial councils and the Water authority elections for further information on those elections.